Written by Kevin Morton

 Disclosure: Also, when you purchase Ryan's book using the links on this page, this website receives a small amount of the purchase price for referring you.
 We use these funds to sustain the publishing of our sleep health articles, which we hope you and others find valuable.
 The author of this review maintains that it would contain the same praise or criticism regardless of this referral commission, as it's truly a useful book.

-Ryan has recently (late 2010) published a slightly updated and expanded version of the e-book discussed below, in paperback from.
-If you prefer a hard copy (Ryan tells me it's basically the same content as the e-book), you can see the book on Amazon here: Sleep Paralysis: A Guide to Hypnagogic Visions and Visitors of the Night
+Ryan has also published a slightly expanded version of the e-book discussed below, in paperback form.
+If you prefer a hard copy, you can see the book on Amazon here: Sleep Paralysis: A Guide to Hypnagogic Visions and Visitors of the Night

 The image at right is the new cover, and the current prices for it on Amazon.